kyma-project/community/docs/contributing/04-sig-and-wg.md

 ---
-title: Special Interest Group & Working Group
+title: Special Interest Groups & Working Groups
 ---

 This section describes SIGs and WGs, and their place in the Kyma organization.
 In the following sections you will find details on how to set up and close such groups.